 - PATCHES to correct data errors can be downloaded under the link Downloads and Data Access, section Material/Datasets.

-- Portugal conducted the survey in 2020 and was included in the Integrated Dataset (ZA7500).
+- Latvia conducted the survey in 2021 and was included in the Integrated Dataset.

 Documentation – Overview of all documentation provided on the datasets of the full release of EVS2017